andrw85/salty/README.md

 ## TODOS:

+- Refactor PasswordQuery so that it can be implemented specifically for different clients.
+For example in a cli client we want an specific behaviour for asking and confirming the password different than in a web client.
+Naming could be something similar to PasswordQueryCli or PasswordQueryWeb...
 - Change salt anytime user tries accessing the vault and he introduces a valid master password.

 - Continue creating the web client using egui-eframe.